bandit-wen/ConGra/README.md

 # ConGra
-A Combined Approach of Continuous-Time Quantum Walk and Gravity Model for Identifying Super-Spreaders
+An Approach Combining Continuous-Time Quantum Walk and the Gravity Model for Super-Spreader Identification If you have any confusion, don't hesitate to get in touch with the author louvian@sylu.edu.cn